matthewdowns/shapefile.js/README.md

 _You can use the minified version by simply replacing the ending **.js** extension with **.min.js**_

-You will also need a shim for [JSZip](https://github.com/Stuk/jszip)

 Use the `ShapefileJS` UMD global variable and access the `Shapefile` class
 ```html
 <!DOCTYPE html>